tjunjet/Egg_and_Tofu/README.md

 A phone with flashlight is required for the user to interact with the game.
 A laptop with a webcam is also required.
 To start the program, run main.py
+Follow the instructions in the console to select a song before starting the game.